tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

 ### First phase

-  The dispatcher can be divided into "two phases", between them are "transition instructions".
-The first phase comes with the following control flow graph.
+  The dispatcher can be divided into "two phases" with "transition instructions" between: the second strictly [postdominances](https://en.wikipedia.org/wiki/Dominator_(graph_theory)) the transition code, whereas the transition strictly postdominances the first phase.
+This comes with the following control flow graph.

   ![First part of the dispatcher](./reven_first_part_dispatcher.svg)